Frequently Asked Questions

 We got here early.
 What is there to do?

 Congratulate yourself!
 You’ll be cool, calm and collected when the curtain goes up.
-The Dallas Opera offers a FREE pre-opera talk in Hamon Hall one hour prior to each performance (except for the season opening night performance of Carmen).
+The Dallas Opera offers a FREE pre-opera talk in Hamon Hall one hour prior to each performance (except for the season opening night performance of Great Scott).
 Pre-performance dining options are located at nearby One Arts Plaza, in Uptown and elsewhere within the Arts District.
 Be sure to take a stroll in the Grand Lobby and the Grand Portico, or check out the activity in nearby Annette Strauss Square, or Sammons Park.
 People-watching is a traditional part of opera-going!